Learn how neglecting your dryer vents can lead to increased utility bills, costly repairs, and even put your home at risk.

 Regular cleaning reduces the risk of fires and carbon monoxide poisoning, keeping you and your family safe.

-Best Practices for Dryer Vent Cleaning and Maintenance
+Dryer Vents Best Practices for Cleaning and Maintenance

-Follow these steps to ensure your dryer vents remain clean and functional.
+Follow these steps to ensure your ductwork remains clean and functional.

 - Disconnect the dryer from the power source.

-- Detach the vent from the dryer and the wall.
+- Detach the duct from the dryer and the wall.

 - Use a vent brush to remove lint buildup from the vent and duct.